Olivier-Boudeville/erlang-serial/README.md

 The main changes done in this fork consists in:
 - disabling the *Request to Send* (RTS) and *Clear to Send* (CTS) signals (RTS/CTS flow control), which prevented proper communication with said devices; this change was directly taken from [this commit](https://github.com/knewter/erlang-serial/commit/fb24371ed5d143836cc8eeab1e0680e03c1a0041)
-- enabling a build also with rebar3
+- enabling a build also with rebar3 and adding a bit of continuous integration
 - reformatting the legacy C and Erlang code for extra clarity

 Many thanks to the original authors.